User guide¶

 Both approaches take MATLAB data as input and translate these values as needed to access the HEDTools.
 After making the call, the implementation translates the results back into MATLAB data types.
 The MATLAB HedTools accept a variety of different types of MATLAB variables as input.

-Another option is to use the EEGLAB HEDTools plug-in integration for HED.
+Another option is to use CTagger integration for HED.
 The EEGLAB plug-ins provide easy access through the EEGLAB GUI interface.

 MATLAB HEDTools interface¶